Peggy King

-Peggy King (born February 16, 1930) is a jazz vocalist and television personality.
+Peggy King (born February 16, 1930) is an American jazz singer.
 She was a member of big bands led by Charlie Spivak, Ralph Flanagan, and Ray Anthony.

+Early life

+Peggy King was born on February 16, 1930, to Floyd Henry King (1902–1978) and Mary Margaret Finan (1908–2001).

 Career

-"Pretty Perky Peggy King", as she was called, appeared on The George Gobel Show from 1954 through 1957 and guest-starred on many other TV shows, including Bob Hope's 1956 Chevy Show, American Bandstand, Maverick, Dragnet (series), The Steve Allen Show, The Kraft Music Hall with Milton Berle, What's My Line?, The Tonight Show Starring Johnny Carson, The Perry Como Show, The Garry Moore Show, and The Jack Benny Program.
+"Pretty Perky Peggy King", as she was nicknamed, appeared on The George Gobel Show from 1954 through 1957 and guest-starred on many other TV shows, including Bob Hope's 1956 Chevy Show, American Bandstand, Maverick, Dragnet (series), The Steve Allen Show, The Kraft Music Hall with Milton Berle, What's My Line?, The Tonight Show Starring Johnny Carson, The Perry Como Show, The Garry Moore Show, and The Jack Benny Program.